Linda A. Malone

 - Human Security and Military Preparedness, in The Law of Adaptation to Climate Change U.S. and International Aspects (M. Gerrard & K. Kuh, eds., American Bar Association 2012).

-- Enforcing International Environmental Law Through Domestic Law Mechanisms in the United States: Civil Society Initiatives against Global Warming, in Implementing Environmental Legislation: The Critical Role of Enforcement & Compliance (D. Qun et al., eds., Edward Elgar Press 2011).
+- Enforcing International Environmental Law Through Domestic Law Mechanisms in the United States: Civil Society Initiatives against Global Warming, in Compliance and Enforcement in Environmental Law: Toward More Effective Implementation (D. Qun et al., eds., Edward Elgar Press 2011).

 - Let Freedom Ring from Lookout Mountain, in Law Touched Our Hearts: A Generation Remembers Brown v.
 Board of Education (Mildred Robinson & Richard Bonnie eds., Vanderbilt U. Press 2009).